In typical American style, marketing claims abound when it comes to our country’s pursuit of the best ghee.

 American Jersey cows are a notable exception, as they, too, produce A2 milk.
 The type of protein is determined by the genetics of the animal.

-By the way, A2 proteins are dominant in milks from camel, goats, donkeys, buffalo, yak, and sheep.
+By the way, A2 proteins are dominant in milk from camels, goats, donkeys, buffalo, yak, and sheep.

-While the general availability of milk from these animals is less, they are known for their tasty, digestible milk.
+While the general availability of milk from these animals is reduced, those who have experienced it tout its taste and digestibility.

 Should I Buy Indian Ghee?